 That’s because singing engages the right side of the brain, whereas speaking utilizes the left side.

 Since most speaking disorders are caused by damage to the left side of the brain, the side that controls singing is left intact!

 Singing therapy involves singing simple words or phrases to the tune of familiar melodies.
 With enough repetition, patients eventually turn their singing speech into normal speech.

 What’s more, most patients are able to permanently maintain the improvements that they gain from music therapy.
 This makes it a very effective way to re-learn how to speak.

 If this sounds promising to you, try seeking out a speech therapist trained in music therapy.
 A combination of speech and singing therapy can really help boost your recovery.

 How Long Does Expressive Aphasia After Concussion Last?

 There is no exact timeline for determining how long your expressive aphasia may last after your concussion.

 As we said above, sometimes aphasia is temporary and you will return to normal speech after only a few days.
 For some people though, it can last for years, and might even be permanent.

-But since there is no way to know for sure how long your aphasia may last, the best thing you can do is start speech or music therapy right away.
+The best thing you can do is start speech or music therapy right away.
 It may be just what you need to overcome expressive aphasia and speak with confidence again.